inBeat/inbeat-website/content/top-influencers/instagram/fitness/spain/madrid/_index.md

 ---
-title: Top 10 Fitness Instagram Influencers In Madrid In 2023
+title: Top 10 Fitness Instagram Influencers In Madrid In 2024
 description: >-
-  Find top fitness Instagram influencers in Madrid in 2023.
-Most popular hashtags: #fitness #madrid #summer #style.
+  Find top fitness Instagram influencers in Madrid in 2024.
+Most popular hashtags: #madrid #fitness #style #spain.
 platform: Instagram
-hits: 132
+hits: 147
-text_top: Analyze the most popular Instagram profiles on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: Our database holds 132 Instagram influencers like this in Madrid, Spain for you to work with.
+text_bottom: Our database has 147 Instagram influencers like this in Madrid, Spain for you to pitch.
 profiles:
   - username: "daniegm27"
     fullname: >-